Elleined/go-social-media-api/README.md

 7. golang-jwt/jwt/v5: For JWT

 # Features to be added
-1. Comment Reactions
-3. Upload files with go-file-server-api project
+1. Upload files with go-file-server-api project

 # For improvement
 1. API testing for all modules